josev2046/A-ZX-Spectrum-tape-self-portrait-workshop/README.md

 ### Production
 A bespoke web-based graphics editor that acts as a translation engine.
 * **Canvas:** A 256x192 canvas locked to the Spectrum's native resolution.
-* **Trace modd:** Allows for a modern photo to be used as a "ghost" layer for precision pixel-tracing.
+* **Trace mode:** Allows for a modern photo to be used as a "ghost" layer for precision pixel-tracing.
 * **Import engine:** A reverse-engineering tool that scans Sinclair BASIC POKE strings and reconstructs the image visually.
 * **Tape mastering:** Integrated logic to generate `.TAP` and `.TZX` files, including the generation of checksums and proper header timings for real hardware compatibility.